vivianwu18/AdvanceStats/README.md

 Weighted Linear Regression is a variant of Simple Linear Regression in which each data point is assigned a weight that reflects the importance or reliability of that point.
 The weights are used to give more emphasis to some data points and less emphasis to others when estimating the parameters of the regression model.

 ### - Robust Linear Regression
+Robust linear regression is a statistical technique used to estimate the parameters of a linear regression model that is less sensitive to outliers or data points that do not conform to the overall pattern of the data.

 ### - Partial Least Squares Regression
 Partial Least Squares Regression (PLS Regression) is a statistical technique used for modeling the linear relationship between two sets of variables, X (predictors) and Y (response).
 PLS Regression is a multivariate technique that can handle situations where there are more predictors than observations or when the predictors are highly correlated with each other.